Home

 The authoress Daphne du Maurier, was a former resident of the hamlet and immortalised Bolventor when she chose it as the setting for her famous novel 'Jamaica Inn', featuring Cornish smugglers.
 Now Cornwall's most famous inn, it was once a former coaching house, an inn has occupied the main road through the village since 1547, the present building dates to 1750.

-Modern visitors to the inn can relive the smugglers’ experience, which boasts one of the finest and most extensive collections of smuggling artefacts in Britain, there is also a display of various items owned by Daphne du Maurier, including her writing desk and typewriter.
 The inn offers accommodation and serves excellent food.
 Rumoured to be haunted, the Jamaica Inn featured in an episode of the programme, Most Haunted, on 'Living' TV.
 Notable apparitions include a malevolent figure of a highwayman in a tri-cornered hat, a distressed young mother and her baby and the spirit of a young smuggler who is believed to have been murdered at the bar and who has been reported to be seen sitting on the wall in the courtyard.

 A walk from Bolventor to King Arthur's Hall